sgbilod/synapse-weaver-nexus/docs/TS6-MIGRATION-PLAN.md

 9. Once everything passes locally, push the branch and open the PR (use the PR draft body in docs/PR_DRAFT_chore-ts-migration-6.md).
 Keep the PR as a draft until CI is green.

 ## CI Changes

-The following changes are required to `.github/workflows/ci.yml` to support the TypeScript 6 migration:

 ### Add TypeScript Compilation Check